shindgewongxj/WHATSINContacts/README.md

 ## To Update

-Actually, unless some known permanent numbers are added to existing WHATSINContacts, there is no need to keep local contacts up-to-date with WHATSINContact as differences in individual usage habits can lead to differences in the associated numbers.
+Actually, unless some known permanent numbers are added to existing WHATSINContacts, there is no need to keep local contacts up-to-date with WHATSINContacts as differences in individual usage habits can lead to differences in the associated numbers.

 # Tips

-- Due to the quantity and uncertainty of SMS gateway numbers, WHATSINContact **AdCaptchas** is set for those numbers including but not limited to advertisements and captchas.
+- Due to the quantity and uncertainty of SMS gateway numbers, WHATSINContacts **AdCaptchas** is set for those numbers including but not limited to advertisements and captchas.
-- Welcome to issues and pull requests if you need new WHATSINContact or have numbers logged.
+- Welcome to issues and pull requests if you need new WHATSINContacts or have numbers logged.